darkhorse-420/darkhorse-420/README.md

 ### Hi there 👋
 Hope you`re having a great day!
-This is Ambuja, aka dark horse .
+This is Ambuja, I like to go by Dark Horse .

 <!--
 **darkhorse-420/darkhorse-420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.